walkable-server/walkable/doc/s-expressions.md

 ## A tour of Walkable S-expressions

-> Note about SQL examples: S-expressions can be used in both SQL `SELECT` statements and `WHERE` conditions.
-For demonstrating purpose, the `SELECT` parts are added so the SQL output is executable.
+> Note about SQL examples:

+  - S-expressions can end up as SQL strings in either `SELECT` statements or `WHERE` conditions.
+For demonstrating purpose, the strings are wrapped in `SELECT ... as q` so the SQL output is executable.

+  - SQL output may differ when you `require` different implementations (ie `(require 'walkable.sql-query-builder.impl.postgres)` vs `(require 'walkable.sql-query-builder.impl.sqlite)`).

 ### Primitive types